LaneAntunes/laneantunes/README.md

 🚀 What I'm Up To:

 Actively contributing to web and mobile applications with clean, efficient code.
-Available to collaborate on exciting new projects for 5-15 hours per week.
+Available to collaborate on exciting new projects.

 Let’s build something amazing together!